 A true cactus has an areole.
 It looks like a patch of cotton from which spines, flowers, and roots grow.
 While some succulents may have spines, they do not have areoles.

 Although some succulents are winter hardy, many are native to warmer worlds and are quite content as easy-care houseplants.
 All they need is a bright, sunny location, proper temperature, and occasional watering.
 Succulents are happy next to southern exposure windows or near fluorescent lights.

 Dormant plants prefer temperatures between 45 and 55 degrees F. Flower buds are more likely to form at cooler temperatures.
 Areas next to windows often provide the perfect growing environment during the winter and can satisfy the cool temperature requirement.
-Normal room temperatures will not harm the plant but cold helps to promote flowers.
+Average room temperatures will not harm the plant, but cold helps to promote flowers.